Our Story Continues

 The Community At Large

 Over the years, Kishwaukee College has added specialized programs to help local business and industry remain competitive in a global economy.
 Kish offers training and support services for dislocated workers, a childcare center, personal enrichment courses, community involvement and leadership training.
 Beyond offering courses, programs and services, the College has increasingly become an integral part of the community at large.
 College employees serve on many local boards and organizations, offering their assistance and expertise.
-The Conference Center gives local organizations, professional groups and businesses a state-of-the-art meeting and training facility.
 As local communities have grown and developed, Kishwaukee College has remained a constant and vital presence in our residents’ lives.

 During the College's 50th Anniversary in 2018, a video was created to highlight the rich history of the College.